pprchang/Project-2/README.md

 # Project-2: CarNostic
 CarNostic is a project base on the idea of providing a quick reference guide for common automotive issues.
-CarNostic provides information on automative issuess such as warning lights, things to check if the vehicle won't start, etc.  In addition, it also provides instructions for common vehicle maintenance such as changing a flat tire, changing oil and jumping starting a car.
+CarNostic provides information on automative issuess such as warning lights, things to check if the vehicle won't start, etc..
+In addition, it also provides instructions for common vehicle maintenance such as changing a flat tire, changing oil, etc..
 CarNostic was in collaboration between Hue (pprchang), Bryan (Bauter) and Gordon (GordonConness).

 ### Link to Project-2 Live-pages ###